NBretzke/ThreatHunt-TheHelpDeskDeception/README.md

 ## Persistence Mechanism

-To ensure continued access, the actor established persistence using a scheduled task.
+To ensure continued access, the actor established process enumeration using a scheduled task.
 ```kql
 DeviceProcessEvents
 | where TimeGenerated between (datetime(2025-10-01) .. datetime(2025-10-15))